 While neo-fascism is widespread, so far it hasn't become powerful enough to take hold in any significant way.
 But not for lack of trying.
 Neo-fascists attempt to gain support and power the same way other political groups do: legitimate political involvement, literary publications and all sorts of Internet marketing.

-For lots more information on fascism and other political philosophies, look over the links on the next page.
+For lots more information on fascism and other political philosophies, look over the links below.